-The "electric power sector accounted for 32% of U.S. total greenhouse gas emissions in 2012," according to the Environmental Protection Agency (EPA).
-The emissions lead to a rise in global temperatures, and changes in weather patterns leading to a cascade of effects.
+According to the Environmental Protection Agency (EPA), the 2017 greenhouse gas emissions were 13% below the 2005 levels.
+In fact, emissions decreased by .5% from 2016 to 2017.
+Emissions are blamed for the rise in global temperatures, and changes in weather patterns leading to a cascade of effects.
 Heat waves, and increase in disease-spreading insects cause health problems especially for children and the elderly.

 Solar power can restrict climate change as it produces no carbon emissions.
-The carbon footprint of solar panels can be offset in as quickly as four years time according to Greenpeace (myth 5).
+The carbon footprint of solar panels can be offset in as quickly as four years time according to a Greenpeace repor on energy myths (myth 5).

 Social and Economic Benefits

-In early 2016 there was a 43% rise in solar installations, and by the second quarter U.S. had an installed capacity of 31.6 gigawatts (GW) enough to power 6.2 million homes reports the Solar Energy Industries Association.
+By the second quarter of 2019, the U.S. had an installed capacity of 69.1 gigawatts (GW) enough to power over 13 million homes reports the Solar Energy Industries Association.

 Small and Decentralized Electricity Source